geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 <br>
 Over the years, the journaled microservice architecture has spread across several companies as engineers from the original team went their separate ways. <b>The “I can’t believe it’s this simple” epiphany shared by that original architecture team - <i>that four simple primitives could be used to build almost any application </i> - has stood the test of time well.</b>

-Some nice evolution has occurred as well. <b>What began as patterns and templates in that MSFT commerce team has evolved a lot since.</b> (Having exorcised (mostly) my game-dev demons by then, I did get to help with that!)
+Some nice evolution has occurred as well. <b>What began as patterns and templates in that Microsoft commerce team has evolved a lot since.</b> (Having exorcised (mostly) my game-dev demons by then, I did get to help with that!)

 I shared a coffee with a brilliant friend from that original team a couple of years ago (who was also in my dev team that built reliable messaging into the SQL Server prior.
 Hi, Ivan!).
 One of his most poignant comments over coffee that day was, <b>“The biggest mistake we made was in not standardizing the patterns into implementations for everyone to share.”</b>